skispro/JobMiner/scrapers/wipro/wipro_readme.md

-# Remote OK Scraper
+# Wipro Scraper

-This scraper fetches remote Python jobs from [Remote OK](https://remoteok.io).
+This scraper fetches jobs from [Wipro](https://careers.wipro.com/search?searchResultView=LIST&pageNumber=1).

 ## How it works